-Breath Holds and Maximum Pauses: Health Effects and Uses
+Holding Breath and Maximum Pauses: Health Effects and Uses

 (This is Part 6 of Module 10.
 Learn Buteyko breathing exercises)

 Warning.
-Strong air hunger and similar effects can be produced during very shallow breathing (sometimes called "VSB") without any breath holds at all.
+Strong air hunger and similar effects can be produced during very shallow breathing (sometimes called "VSB") without any pauses at all.
 This effect takes place when a student starts to breathe about twice less.

-Maximum pauses, long breath holds and modern Buteyko teachers
+Maximum pauses, long pauses and modern Buteyko teachers

 Unfortunately, due to poor knowledge of the method and physiological effects of breath holds, some Buteyko practitioners do more harm than good to certain groups of their students (see examples below).